Jean Ann Johnston (nee Young)

 December 27, 1932 — July 17, 2021

-CROWN POINT - Jean Ann Johnston (nee Young) was born on December 27, 1932 and passed away on July 17, 2021.
-She is survived by her sons: Kevin, Cristopher, Anthony and Timothy A. Johnston; her grandchildren: Richard, Benjamin, Abigail and Eleanor Johnston; and her brothers: Shannon and Robert Young.
+CROWN POINT — Jean Ann Johnston (nee Young) was born on December 27, 1932 and passed away on July 17, 2021.
+She is survived by her sons: Kevin (Kate), Cristopher (Amy), Anthony (Rachel) and Timothy A. Johnston; her grandchildren: Richard, Benjamin, Abigail and Eleanor Johnston; and her brothers: Shannon and Robert Young.

 She was preceded in death by her loving husband of 42 years, Timothy R. Johnston; parents: Frances and Edgar Young; brother, Edgar Young Jr.; and her grandchild, Elizabeth "Lizzie" Johnston.